-Campus Equity Week is a flexible campaign, designed so anyone can take part - whether you're an individual on a campus, a local union or association, or a national group.
+Campus Equity Week (CEW/FEW in Canada) is a flexible campaign, designed so anyone can take part - whether you're an individual on a campus, a local union or association, or a national group.
 You don't need a lot of organizing experience or resources, just energy and ideas!